-Federal judge restores protections for gray wolves in much of the U.S., reversing a Trump policy
+Federal judge restores protections for gray wolves in much of U.S., reversing Trump policy

-During the Trump administration, the U.S. Fish and Wildlife Service had taken gray wolves off the Endangered Species List and given control back to states.
-In his ruling, White challenged the rationale for doing so and said the Fish and Wildlife Service didn’t rely on the best available science or fully address what’s happening to wolves outside of their main population clusters.
+During the Trump administration, the U.S. Fish and Wildlife Service had taken gray wolves off the list of endangered species and given control back to states.
+In his ruling, White challenged the rationale for doing so, saying the agency didn’t rely on the best available science or fully address threats to wolves outside of their main populations.

 “The Service failed to adequately consider the threats to wolves outside of the core populations in the Great Lakes and Northern Rocky Mountains in delisting the entire species,” White wrote.

-Environmental groups hailed the decision but warned that intense hunting pressure in states such as Montana, Idaho and Wyoming — which were not part of this court case — remains a grave threat to the country’s gray wolves.
-Wolves were nearly wiped out a century ago by hunting in much of the country, but federal protections have helped reestablish their populations in recent decades.
+Environmental groups hailed the decision but warned that intense hunting pressure in states such as Montana, Idaho and Wyoming — which were not part of this court case — remains a serious threat to the country’s gray wolves.
+Hunters nearly wiped them out a century ago in much of the country, but federal protections have helped reestablish many packs in recent decades.

-“This is huge for wolves throughout much of the Lower 48,” said Jamie Rappaport Clark, president and chief executive of Defenders of Wildlife, one of the environmental groups that sued the Interior Department over the Trump-era rule change.
+“This is huge for wolves throughout much of the Lower 48,” said Jamie Rappaport Clark, president and chief executive of Defenders of Wildlife, one of the organizations that sued the Interior Department over the Trump-era policy.
 “Hopefully today’s ruling kind of stops the hemorrhage.”

 Clark said in an interview that “while we’re certainly thrilled” about the court ruling, “we’re not done,” because hunting in the northern Rockies remains “a huge part of the problem.”